yellowberard/voice_assistance/README.md

-# 🎤 Enhanced Voice Interview Bot with Knowledge Graph
+# 🎤 Enhanced Voice Interview Bot

 A sophisticated voice-enabled interview bot that combines personal information with knowledge graph context to provide intelligent, contextual responses.
 Built with Python, Flask, DSPy, and Neo4j for enhanced AI capabilities.